• Skip to primary navigation

 Instructions

-1. For the coffee syrup: In a small bowl, combine hot coffee, 2 tablespoons sugar, and liqueur.
+1. In a shallow bowl, combine hot coffee, 2 tablespoons sugar, and liqueur.
 Mix until sugar dissolves.
 Set aside to cool.

 Learn how to make the best authentic tiramisu with this easy recipe and tips!